Rita Karasartova: 2025 arrest

+Recognition

 Human Rights Watch stated that the authorities' decision to classify Karasartova's case violated her right to a fair trial, as it shielded proceedings from public scrutiny, describing it as a "politically motivated persecution".
 It called for the trial to be halted, the charges dropped, and Karasartova released.
 Amnesty International featured Karasartova in its 2023 Write for Rights campaign.
 Front Line Defenders called for Karasartova's immediate and unconditional release.